Marilyn Monroe: 1944–1948: Modeling, divorce, and first film roles

 Monroe was determined to make it as an actress, and continued studying at the Actors' Lab.
 She had a small role in the play Glamour Preferred at the Bliss-Hayden Theater, but it ended after a couple of performances.
 To network, she frequented producers' offices, befriended gossip columnist Sidney Skolsky, and entertained influential male guests at studio functions, a practice she had begun at Fox.
 She also became a friend and occasional sex partner of Fox executive Joseph M. Schenck, who persuaded his friend Harry Cohn, the head executive of Columbia Pictures, to sign her in March 1948.

-At Columbia, Monroe's look was modeled after Rita Hayworth and her hair was bleached platinum blonde.
+At Columbia, Monroe's look was modeled after Rita Hayworth's and her hair was bleached platinum blonde.
 She began working with the studio's head drama coach, Natasha Lytess, who would remain her mentor until 1955.
 Her only film at the studio was the low-budget musical Ladies of the Chorus (1948), in which she had her first starring role as a chorus girl courted by a wealthy man.
 She also screen-tested for the lead role in Born Yesterday (1950), but her contract was not renewed in September 1948.
 Ladies of the Chorus was released the following month and was not a success.